russell-ryan-lab/ChIPseq_ATACseq_pipelines/README.md

     chr1	321084	321084
     ...

+#### Notes on control samples for ChIPseq

+The `input` column in the ChIPseq samplesheet allows users to use the same control for more than one pulldown library, or to use matched controls and pulldowns.
+Simply use the appropriate library `sample` entry.

 #### Notes on conditional outputs for ChIPseq

 The ChIPseq pipeline is flexible in the sense that including or excluding elements of the samplesheet can determine what steps of the pipeline are run.
 Two examples for the example samplesheet below: